termuxinator/login/README.md

 ## usage
 - copy .autorun.py to home
 - copy .bash_profile to home (if not exist)
-- fully close and restart termux
+- fully close and start termux
 - input default username: abc
 - input defualt password: 123

 ## note
-- ctrl modifiers blocked only on startup session
+- ctrl modifiers are blocked, try to break in...

 ## customize
 .autorun.py